-Why Urban Learning?
+Why Should You Major in Urban Learning?

 - Students will demonstrate knowledge of the needs and demands of diverse students in urban schools and communities.